Bumblebee-Project/Bumblebee/README.markdown

     make install DESTDIR=$pkgdir

 Example initscripts are available in the `scripts/` directory.
 Currently, Upstart, systemd and Sys V initscripts are available.
-If you are going to use the proprietary nvidia driver, you may have to install the `conf/99-remove-nvidia-dev.rules` file to prevent the nvidia card from waking up under certain circumstances.

 Usage
 ------